arvaidasre/helium-browser-deb/README.md

 ### Option B: APT repository (for automatic updates)

-This repo can publish a simple (unsigned) APT repository via GitHub Pages.
+This repo publishes a simple (unsigned) APT repository via GitHub Pages.
 After you add it, you can upgrade with `apt`.

 1) Enable GitHub Pages for this repo:
    - Settings → Pages